freem/asm6f/readme.txt

                 PAD_RIGHT  = %00000001
                 ENDINL

 UNSTABLE

         Enables use of somewhat unstable 6502 opcodes.

+                ; use some unstable undocumented instructions
+                ldy #0
+                ldx #1
+                ahx example,y
+                shy example,x
+                shx example,y
+                tas example,y

 HUNSTABLE

         Enables use of highly unstable 6502 opcodes.

+                ; throw caution to the wind and use xaa HUNSTABLE
+                xaa #7

 --------------------------------------------------------------
 loopy's original To-Do List